DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 Once the test configuration is saved, Datadog will prompt you to download the [Datadog test recorder][4] extension.
 Browser tests can be only recorded on **[Google Chrome][5]**.
 Download and install the extension.

 Once this extension is installed, begin recording your test steps by clicking the **Start Recording** button.
 Navigate your page in the iframe to the right of the recording options.
 When you select a div, image, or any area of your page, the actions are recorded and used to create steps within the browser test.
-You can record the uploading of files as an action, as outlined in the [browser test actions doc][6].
+Learn more about each action in the [browser test actions doc][6].

 For example, to record test steps that map a user's journey from adding an item to cart to successful checkout: